 STEP 4: More Autumn Color – Reds

 I have three different red acrylic paints – hot pinkish, burgundy, and two real reds – one dark and one lighter.
 Once I got going, the whole thing was red without much of the orange remaining.
 You can see a little of the orange paint around the edges.
-(The diptych progress picture above is the only remaining evidence.)
+(This diptych progress picture is the only remaining evidence.)

 STEP 5: Bring Back the Orange!